 Large API syncs fail for two reasons: you pull too much too fast (rate limits) or you don't paginate correctly (missed or duplicate records).
-These failures are silent and cumulative.
-You don't notice 200 missing records until someone asks why the dashboard numbers don't match the source.
+The failures are silent and cumulative.
+You don't notice 200 missing rows until someone asks why the dashboard doesn't match the source.

-This guide shows how to implement cursor and page pagination, respect provider limits, and add retries with backoff in n8n so your data syncs finish reliably every time.
+This guide walks through cursor and page pagination, provider limits, and backoff in n8n, so syncs finish without quietly losing data.

 A resilient n8n workflow that: